Neutron-capture elements record the ordered chemical evolution of the disc over time: Methods

 We model the observational results using flexible GCE models (namely, Chempy: \citealp[][]{Rybizki2017}), and use our empirical findings to constrain our theoretical understanding of the origin source of neutron capture elements and the chemical evolution of the Galactic disc.
 Broadly speaking, Chempy \citep[][]{Rybizki2017} is a flexible Galactic chemical evolution (GCE) model that serves as a link between the parameters of a chemical evolution model $\theta$ (e.g., the IMF or SNIa explosion rate) together with underlying hyperparameters $\lambda$ (e.g., a specific yield set) to the likelihood of observations $\mathcal{O}$ (such as stellar abundances) via its model predictions $\delta$.
 Therefore, the goal of Chempy is to be able to predict observed abundance patterns of stars throughout cosmic time by inferring, via Bayesian inference, key GCE model parameters by employing physically motivated models of star formation and stellar evolution together with a parameterization of galactic ISM physics.

-In more detail, Chempy is a one-zone GCE with seven free parameters.
+In more detail, Chempy is a one-zone GCE model with seven free parameters.
 Three of these are linked to stellar physics, and include the high-mass slope of the IMF ($\alpha_{\mathrm{IMF}}$), a normalisation constant for the number of SNIa explosions (log$_{10}$(SNIa)), and a parameter for the time delay of SNIa enrichment (log$_{10}$($\tau_{\mathrm{I_{a}}}$)).
-The remaining four parameters are related to the interstellar medium (ISM), and include a parameter that governs the star formation efficiency (log$_{10}$(SFE)), a parameter that controls the peak of the star formation rate (SFR$_{\mathrm{peak}}$), the fraction of stellar yields which outflow to the surrounding gas reservoir ($\chi_{\mathrm{out}}$), and the initial mass of the gas reservoir (log$_{10}$($f_{\mathrm{corona}}$)).
+The remaining four parameters are related to the interstellar medium (ISM), and include a parameter that governs the star formation efficiency (log$_{10}$(SFE), defined as SFE = $m_{\mathrm{SFR}}$/$m^{n_{\mathrm{Schmidt}}=1}_{\mathrm{ISM}}$), where $m_{\mathrm{SFR}}$ is the mass formed from a star formation rate (within a given time), and $m^{n_{\mathrm{Schmidt}}=1}_{\mathrm{ISM}}$ is the mass of the ISM assuming a linear Schmidt law $n_{Schmidt}=1$ infall of gas needed to sustain a certain star formation rate; but see also the definition given in \citet{Prantzos2018}), a parameter that controls the peak of the star formation rate (SFR$_{\mathrm{peak}}$), the fraction of stellar yields which outflow to the surrounding gas reservoir ($\chi_{\mathrm{out}}$), and the initial mass of the gas reservoir (log$_{10}$($f_{\mathrm{corona}}$)).
 With these parameters controlling the GCE model, Chempy calculates the enrichment of the ISM through cosmic time utilising a set of yield tables that describe the enrichment from three nucleosynthetic channels: SNII, SNIa, and AGB stars.
 Of these, the SNII and AGB yields are mass and metallicity dependent, and in Chempy these yields are ejected immediately following stellar death.
 Conversely, SNIa enrichment is mass and metallicity independent, so yields are deposited into the ISM according to the \citet[][]{Maoz2010} delay time distribution.

-For an in-depth description of the intricacies of Chempy and the assumptions made in the models, we refer the reader to \citet[][]{Rybizki2017}.
+For an in-depth description of the intricacies of Chempy, a complete description of its model parameters, and the assumptions made in the models, we refer the reader to \citet[][]{Rybizki2017}.